nilsmehlhorn/blog/posts/angular-material-paginated-datasource/index.md

 Often times the amount of data we'd like to display is too big to be fetched in one batch.
 You can get around this by slicing your data and delivering it through pagination.
-Users will then be able to navigated from page to page smoothly.
+Users will then be able to navigate from page to page smoothly.
 This is something we'll probably need for many different views that display data - it makes sense to encapsulate this behaviour so we don't have to write it over and over again.